opendistro/for-elasticsearch-docs/docs/ad/index.md

 For example, if you choose `min()`, the detector focuses on finding anomalies based on the minimum values of your feature.
 If you choose `average()`, the detector finds anomalies based on the average values of your feature.

 A multi-feature model correlates anomalies across all its features.
-It's difficult for the model to identify anomalies for an individual feature.
+The [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) makes it less likely for multi-feature models to identify smaller anomalies as compared to a single-feature model.
 Adding more features might negatively impact the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) of a model.
 A higher proportion of noise in your data might further amplify this negative impact.
 We recommend adding fewer features to your detector for a higher accuracy.
 By default, the maximum number of features for a detector is 5.
 You can adjust this limit with the `opendistro.anomaly_detection.max_anomaly_features` setting.
 {: .note }

 1. On the **Model configuration** page, enter the **Feature name**.